ServiceMaster: Acquisitions

+ServiceMaster Brands sold Furniture Medic and AmeriSpec to Eagle Merchant Partners in April 2023.

 Amerispec is a franchisor which sells and supports residential and commercial inspection services franchisees throughout the United States and Canada.
 The company's main services are general home inspection, relocation inspections and commercial property inspections.
 AmeriSpec has around 300 independently owned and operated franchises in the United States and Canada.
+In January 2007, after previously being a wholly owned subsidiary of American Home Shield, the company was sold to the ServiceMaster Holding Company and was placed under the leadership of the other ServiceMaster Brands.